 Robyn says the story of the Murray-Darling Basin is really a tale of two basins.
 A southern basin and a northern basin.
 The climate, biophysical environment, water licenses and the management of water are different in each.

 “However, at any given time, the people and the river ecosystem in different parts of the basin may be experiencing very different circumstances.
 One area can be in extreme drought.
 At the same time, another part has received average rainfall.”

 This affects the way that water is managed.
 It also influences people’s perceptions of water management.
 And it highlights the essential role of community advisory groups, which provide an opportunity for different perspectives to be heard.

 “There are some great examples where community representatives have been working collaboratively at adaptive management for many, many years now.”

 Adapting to change

 Robyn is an expert in the adaptive management of environmental water: the water releases that maintain and improve the health of rivers and floodplains.
 These releases are aimed at protecting the plants, animals and landscapes that underpin healthy communities within the Murray-Darling Basin.

 Robyn also says she has been struck by the role female scientists have played in increasing the participation of different stakeholders.
-These groups include Indigenous, irrigator and recreational angler groups.
+These groups include First Nations, irrigator and recreational angler groups.